 2015 Caribbean Series

 The 2015 Caribbean Series (Serie del Caribe) was the forty-fifth edition of the second stage of the Caribbean Series.
 It was held in San Juan, Puerto Rico from February 2-8, 2015.
 The series featured five teams from Cuba, the Dominican Republic, Puerto Rico, Mexico, and Venezuela.
+For the second year running the series went with the round robin first stage then semi finals and a championship game.
 Two teams were making their Series debut, one was playing for only the second time and one was making its first trip in 15 years.
 Cuba won their first Series in 55 years as the Vegueros de Pinar del Río defeated the Tomateros de Culiacán in the finale.
 Frederich Cepeda was named Caribbean Series MVP.

 |Vegueros de Pinar del Río||Cuban Serie Nacional||6||3||3||.500||Alfonso Urquiola|